ablanco1950/Radar_RaDICaL_Simplified/README.md

 - Only moving targets are considered.
 Moving targets are detected by the phase shift between one chirp component and the same component in the previous chirp detected by the same antenna.

-The Texas manual, mmwaveSensing-FMCW-offlineviewing_0 .pdf, is attached. that has been followed in this test, specifically the explanations on page 4
+The Texas manual, mmwaveSensing-FMCW-offlineviewing_0 .pdf, is attached. that has been followed in this test, specifically the explanations on page 4 and page 28

 References: